 Besides finding an abundance of adventures and great food, you will love taking a road trip through France just to experience the culture and its kind-hearted people.
 Everywhere you walk in France feels like the opening scene from Beauty and the Beast–welcoming us with bonjour or two kisses on the cheek.
 But the real reason you have to take a road trip to France is for the food.
 All the food is incredible, but the pastries, bread, butter, and cheese are exceptional.

 This road trip goes across the South of France then heads north then east.
 Make sure you add a little extra money in your budget for toll roads because they add up quickly (well over 100 euros for this road trip here).
 The nice thing though, is that the rest areas on France’s toll roads are really nice.
 Many have beautiful picnic areas and there are plenty of gas stations with basics such as coffee, salami, cheese or grab sandwiches at one of the many Autogrills.

-Hiking in the Calanques is a must and we found a beautiful rock climbing wall overlooking a tranquil turquoise bay, however, the climbing here is polished so keep that in mind when you choose your routes.
+Hiking in the Calanques is a must and has awesome cliff jumping.
+We also found a beautiful rock climbing wall overlooking a tranquil turquoise bay, however, the climbing here is polished so keep that in mind when you choose your routes.

 The campground Camping Les Cigales is nice and you can easily walk to town from here.
 The waterfront town is quaint with nice restaurants and a chocolate shop, Puyricard, that we loved.

 If you want to hike to a Calanque from the campground, it is possible (we did it) but be prepared for a long hike (pack a lot of water).
 If you want to do a hike, it is better to park near the university.